code-not-found/code-not-found.github.io/_posts/jms/2014-11-26-jms-publish-subscribe-messaging-example-activemq-maven.md

 # ActiveMQ Example

 Let's illustrate the above characteristics by creating a message producer that sends a message containing a first and last name to a topic.
-In turn a message consumer will read the message and transform it into a greeting.
+In turn, a message consumer will read the message and transform it into a greeting.
 The code is very similar to the [JMS Hello World example]({{ site.url }}/jms-hello-world-activemq-maven.html) but contains a few key differences explained below.

 Tools used:
 * ActiveMQ 5.15